Memorytaco/t-lang/README.md

    This is the common setting and for now it is all we care about.

-   > For some reason, constraint system (type class) is not presented and this is our future goal.
+   > For some reason, constraint system (type class) is not presented and this is our goal.

 2. The framework